-Generally, a low/low signal is not an abnormal data condition.
-Baker Decl., ¶ 132.
-However, under the Broadest Reasonable Interpretation of the term "abnormal data condition," an extended SE0 signal (e.g., for more than 100ms) would be an abnormal data condition because it is a condition that is not expected by the mobile device, e.g., it is not defined as valid by the USB Specification.
-Baker Decl., ¶ 132.
+Generally, a short low/low signal is not an abnormal USB data condition.
+Baker Decl., ¶ 129.
+However, under the broadest reasonable interpretation of the term "abnormal USB data condition," an extended SE0 signal (e.g., for more than 100ms) would be an abnormal USB data 4144-2808-0689.4 condition because it is a condition that is not expected by the mobile device, e.g., it is not defined as valid by the USB Specification.
+Baker Decl., ¶ 129.
 A typical "idle" signal is either a high/low or low/high signal on the D+ and D- lines (depending on the speed of the device).
-Baker Decl., ¶ 132.
-Sending an SE0 signal for 10-20 ms is used to reset a device, but the reset signal is released after those 10-20 ms. Baker Decl., ¶ 132.
-Accordingly, sending an SE0 signal for more than 100ms upon attachment, under the Broadest Reasonable Interpretation, would be an "abnormal data condition" on the data lines because it is not defined as a valid data condition after connecting a device.
-Indeed, the USB Specification requires that a connecting device signal that it is connected within 100ms of detecting voltage on the VBUS line by pulling either D+ or Dpositive (i.e., signaling an "attach").
+Baker Decl., ¶ 129.
+Sending an SE0 signal for 10-20 ms is used to reset a device, but the reset signal is released after those 10-20 ms. USB 2.0 at 313 (Section 11.5.1.5 Resetting) ("The hub drives SE0 on the port during this timed interval.
+The duration of the Resetting state is nominally 10 ms to 20 ms (10 ms is preferred)."); Baker Decl., ¶ 129.
+Accordingly, sending an SE0 signal for more than 100ms upon attachment, under the broadest reasonable interpretation, would be an "abnormal USB data condition" on the data lines because it is not defined as a valid USB data condition after connecting a device.
+Indeed, the USB Specification requires that a connecting device signal that it is connected within 100ms of detecting voltage on the VBUS line by pulling either D+ or D- positive (i.e., signaling an "attach").

-Table 7-14.
-Device Event Timings
+Table 7- 14.
+Device Event Timin gs

 Parameter Symbol Conditions Min Max Units

-Time from internal power good to device pulling D+/D- beyond ViHz (min) (signaling attach) Tsigatt Figure 7-29 100 ms
+Time from internal power good to device pulling D+/D- beyond ViHz (min) (signaling attach) TSIGATT Figure 7-29 100 ms

-USB 2.0 at 188 (Table 7-14 Device Event Timings) (annotated); see also USB 2.0 at 150 (Section 7.1.7.3 Connect and Disconnect Signaling) (" $\Delta$ t2 (TSIGATT) This is the maximum time from when VBUS is up to valid level (4.01 V) to when a device has to signal attach. $\Delta$ t2 represents the time required for the device's internal power rail to stabilize and for D+ or D- to reach VIH (min) at the hub. $\Delta$ t2 must be less than 100 ms for all hub and device implementations.
+USB 2.0 at 188 (Table 7-14 Device Event Timings) (annotated); see also USB 2.0 at 150 (Section 7.1.7.3 Connect and Disconnect Signaling) ("Δt2 (TSIGATT) This is the maximum time from when VBUS is up to valid level (4.01 V) to when a device has to signal attach. Δt2 represents the time required for the device's internal power rail to stabilize and for D+ or D- to reach VIH (min) at the hub. Δt2 must be less than 100 ms for all hub and device implementations.
 (This requirement only applies if the device is drawing power from the bus.)").

-Accordingly, under the Broadest Reasonable Interpretation of this claim, because Matsumoto in view of Yang teaches that one option for the "discriminating means" is to send no signals (SE0) for an extended period of time, Matsumoto in view of Yang discloses a device that draws current "in response to an abnormal data condition on said USB communication path" as required by Claim 4.
+Accordingly, under the broadest reasonable interpretation of this claim, because

+Matsumoto in view of Yang teaches that one option for the "discriminating means" is to send no signals (SE0) for an extended period of time, Matsumoto in view of Yang discloses that "said enablement being responsive to an abnormal USB data condition detected at said USB communication path" as required by Claim 1.

-b.
-Abnormal Data Condition 2: Using Termination Resistors to Send an SE1 Signal
+(2) Abnormal USB Data Condition 2: Using Termination Resistors to Send an SE1 Signal